gprathour/gprathour/README.md

 I am A Programmer (by choice and Engineer by chance), An Author (Book titled as "The Way to Core of Java") and more about me might be coming soon...

+The very first quote that I could think of, and I liked is,

+**"Coding is not only for software development, it's a passion."**

 Just starting here to explore and trying to contribute (if I could anything meaningful).

 I am into Java, Android, React Native, Node.js, React.js etc.